arackaf/micro-graphql-react/readme.md

 }
 ```

-the original query from above will usually now return
+the original query from above will update and now display

 ```json
 [